mauro3/CORDS/Workshop-Reproducible-Research/lectures/git.md

     (m3/a-branch) $ git commit -am "working on some cool text" [m3/a-branch 48f27ab] working on some cool text
      1 file changed, 1 insertion(+), 3 deletions(-)

+Finished with the work on the branch.
+Go back to the master branch (side note, these days it main branch is often called `main`)

     (m3/a-branch) $ git switch master
     Switched to branch 'master'

+Compare the master branch with `m3/a-branch` branch

     (master) $ git diff m3/a-branch
     (master) $ git --no-pager diff m3/a-branch
     diff --git a/text-file.txt b/text-file.txt